rodneyshupe/Cookbook/Recipes/Entrees/Seafood/ChippedLingCod.rst

 1. Pre-heat your oven to 425 degrees F. Ready a parchment covered baking sheet.
 2. Remove skin from ling cod and cut into 1 inch filets.
 3. Season the Lingcod cheeks with sea salt and cracked pepper.
-4. On one plate combine flour with salt and peper.
+4. On one plate combine flour with salt and pepper.
 On second plate crush chips and combine with panko.
 In shallow bowl whisk eggs.
 5. Dredge each piece of fish in flour, then egg mix and finally in the bread crumb mix, before placing on backing sheet.